A study of Chaucer and other Middle English authors.

 - Teaching staff

-Sir Gawain and the Green Knight, edited and translated by W.R.J.
-Barron (revised ed., Manchester University Press, 1998)
+Gawain and the Green Knight, ed.
+W.R.J.
+Barron (Manchester University Press, 1998)

 - Graduate Attributes Emphasised